 We are delighted to welcome Fiona Stevens back for her fourth Excellence camp.

 Fiona is a veteran of the hospitality sector having worked as a chef in many well known restaurants in Dublin.
-Originally trained as a secondary school teacher and wanting to teach attainable cooking skills to the masses, Fiona returned to an educational setting working as Head Tutor in Dublin Cookery School.
+Originally trained as a secondary school teacher and wanting to teach attainable cooking skills to children, Fiona returned to an educational setting working as Head Tutor in Dublin Cookery School.
 She is currently teaching teenagers in Finglas in a high needs special school.

 Fiona is passionate about the importance of equipping children with the skills to eat well for the rest of their lives – teaching them to cook, exposing them to a wide range of different foods and cuisines, giving them a basic understanding of nutrition and above all encouraging them to enjoy food.

 Marcus has been training Brazilian Jiu Jitsu for the past 8 years.
 Marcus is Head Coach of the childrens program at the East Coast Jiu Jitsu Academy, teaching over 100 children annually.
 During his career he has attained the rank of Blackbelt and has won the IBJJF European Champion at Purple Belt, 3 British Open titles and 6 Irish Open titles.